 Five of us sat around a small table in Playa Conchal, Costa Rica drinking Imperial beer and chatting about our lives.
 A nearby disco played bad music for a few dancers.
 A few yards behind us, a small casino dealt its local version of blackjack (yeah, a version that pays 1 to 1 for blackjack).
+We had a gander but I’m so used to playing online gambling games on sites like Casino Avis, it felt a little weird playing in real life.
+There was a lot more pressure compared to playing online and I think I prefer playing online from the comfort of my own home but I still enjoyed myself.
 Tourists and locals milled around us in the small courtyard.
 It was a nice setting.

 If you live in the city, you don’t know darkness.
 You know your version of it–the one that happens when most of the lights go out for the night.
 That is about as close to darkness as Cheez Whiz is to cheese.
 If you live in the country or do some good camping, you’re closer to knowing real darkness.
 I’ve seen that kind of sky many times in my life around the lakes of southwest Missouri and in the mountains of North Carolina.